tesseract-one/dev-wallet.kotlin/README.md

 2. Open dev-waller.kotlin folder in Android Studio.
 4. Run it on a desired device (or emulator).

-Also, you can switch off the protocol features when not working on them.

 ## License

 Tesseract.rs can be used, distributed and modified under [the Apache 2.0 license](LICENSE).